 There are two of the sprue shown below.

-Clear parts are thin and at least the cockpit canopy
+Clear parts are thin and at least the cockpit canopy is

-have some optical distortion.
+some optical distortion.

-are from Cartograph which means excellent !
+from Cartograph which means excellent !
 Everything is in register,

 opaque and with minimal clear film.
 There are markings for two

-bit lack luster.
+but a bit lack luster.

-The instructions are a twenty two page booklet in an
+The instructions are a twenty two page booklet in an A4

-marking instructions and the back page has some basic decal application
+instructions and the back page has some basic decal application

 instructions.
 The assembly diagrams are large and easy to read and